Children’s requests: why it’s important to respond constructively

 - Negotiate instead of saying no, but only if your child is willing to negotiate and compromise too.
 For example, ‘We can’t go to the park today, because we have to pick up your sister from school, but we can go tomorrow’.

 Children learn to predict what their parents will say yes to, based on past experience.
 It means they get more persuasive, and it also means you need to pay attention and be consistent about when you say yes.

 Asking for things at different ages

 Toddlers often communicate what they want in simple ways.
 For example, they might make noises or point at what they want.
 But when you say no, toddlers can find the disappointment too much to manage.
-Tantrums are a normal response when you say no, because toddlers are still developing self-regulation and language skills.
+Tantrums are a natural response when you say no, because toddlers are still developing self-regulation and language skills.